Semiott/SuffrageNet/README.md

 # SuffrageNet
 Computational Integrity Information Architecture for Electronic Voting using Zero Knowledge Proof Frameworks.

-# Components
-- Minimal Anti Collusion Infrastructure (MACI)
-- Semaphone Signalling Infrastructure (SSI)
-- Circom Gadget for Zero Knowledge Proofs

 ## Inspiration

 Concept of Quadratic Voting and how it can help to address the voice of minorities.
+Quadratic voting is a collective decision-making procedure where individuals allocate votes to express the degree of their preferences, rather than just the direction of their preferences.
+By doing so, quadratic voting helps enable users to address issues of voting paradox and majority rule.
 Following privacy preserving computational integrity information architectures are also inspirations.

-Minimal Anti Collusion Infrastructure from Applied ZKP Semaphore Signaling Framework from Applied ZKP
+- Minimal Anti Collusion Infrastructure from Applied ZKP
+- Semaphore Signaling Framework from Applied ZKP

 ## What it does